encode/httpx/docs/advanced.md

 #### Environment variables

 There are also environment variables that can be used to control the dictionary of the client mounts.
-They can be used to configure proxy HTTP proxying for clients.
+They can be used to configure HTTP proxying for clients.

 See documentation on [`HTTP_PROXY`, `HTTPS_PROXY`, `ALL_PROXY`](environment_variables.md#http_proxy-https_proxy-all_proxy) for more information.